KohlsTechnology/eunomia/deploy/helm/eunomia-operator/README.md

 ### Installing with Cloud Load Balancers

 Update [values.yaml](values.yaml) file for the service configuration.
-If you don't want to change the file, you can enable ingress from command line as well.
+If you don't want to change the file, you can enable ingress from command-line as well.

 For running with default configuration